kpam92/practice/interview&practice/interview_questions/README.md

 * Explain event delegation
     - Event propogation/event bubbling means that whenever an event occurs in an achor tag, it essentially bubbles up the DOM tree, triggering each parent event handlers.
 With the example of a 'ul' with multiple 'li's, instead of creating an event handler for each 'li', we would instead place one on the 'ul' that would catch if a specific 'li' event occured.
 * Explain how `this` works in JavaScript
+    - 'this' can be used in three places, in global scale, in constructor functions, and methods.
+If used in a global scale, 'this' refers to the global object/window.
+In constructors for a class, this would refer to the new instance of the class being created.
+In methods, 'this' refers to the receiver, the object on which the method is invoked.
+One thing to be careful with is using 'this' when using closures, invoked methods within other methods.
+In many instances, 'this' will refer to the global scope; the best way to avoid this is ES6 fat arrow functions.
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.